H. F. Gierke III

 Honors

-Gierke served as President of the North Dakota Blue Star Bar Association (1982-1983) and was an award winning professor at the George Washington University Law School and The Catholic University of America.
+Gierke served as President of the North Dakota Blue Star Bar Association (1982-1983) and was a professor at the George Washington University Law School and The Catholic University of America.
 In 2002 and 2004, he was honored as the Best Adjunct Faculty Member at CUA's Columbus School of Law.[4][5]

 See also